Recently, in an executive program on leadership, a professor elicited a lot of laughs by telling the following joke:

-What does an engaged employee or engaged team result mean for the organisation?
+What does an engaged employee or engaged team result mean for the organization?
 This section explores all that results from employee engagement.
-These also provide people managers strong cases to convince organisations to bet on engagement.
+These also provide people managers with strong cases to convince organizations to bet on engagement.

 There is credible research that states that employee satisfaction influences customer satisfaction positively.
 Forbes Insights research reveals the following:

-Engaged organisations are four times more probable of achieving more than ten percent growth and three times more probable of achieving top quartile net promoter scores (NPS).
+Engaged organizations are four times more probable of achieving more than ten percent growth and three times more probable of achieving top quartile net promoter scores (NPS).